✓ Updated March 2026

 Frequently Asked Questions

-Honestly, my sweet spot for NYC is late April to early May, or mid-September to mid-October.
-The weather is usually gorgeous, perfect for walking everywhere, and you miss the summer humidity and the intense holiday rush.
-Plus, you'll still catch some fantastic events and the city feels alive without being completely overwhelmed.
+Honestly, I'm a huge fan of late April to early June, or September to mid-October.
+The weather is usually gorgeous, perfect for walking everywhere, and you'll avoid the sweltering summer heat and the intense holiday rush.
+Plus, you get to see the city in bloom in the spring or enjoy the crisp autumn air and beautiful foliage.

-Beyond the subway, what's the smartest way to get around Manhattan, especially for a first-timer?
+Beyond the subway, what's the most efficient way to get around Manhattan, especially for a first-timer?

 While the subway is king, don't underestimate the power of walking!
-Manhattan is surprisingly walkable, and it's the best way to stumble upon hidden gems.
-For longer distances, consider the NYC Ferry system; it's incredibly affordable, offers stunning skyline views, and can be a much more pleasant experience than a crowded bus or taxi, especially if you're heading to Brooklyn or Queens.
+Manhattan is surprisingly walkable, especially between neighborhoods.
+For longer distances, consider the NYC Ferry system; it's incredibly affordable, offers stunning skyline views, and can be a much more pleasant experience than a crowded bus or subway car, especially if you're heading to Brooklyn or Queens.

 I've heard about 'tipping fatigue' in the US.
-What's the general rule of thumb for tipping in NYC?
+How much should I be tipping in NYC, and where?

-Are there any 'must-do' NYC experiences that aren't in every guidebook?
+Are there any 'must-do' experiences that aren't in the typical tourist guides?

-What's a common NYC etiquette tip that might surprise visitors?
+What's a common NYC 'rule' or custom that visitors might not be aware of?

 What is the cheapest month to visit New York City, USA?